ctdelves/WDPL/index.md

 # Winslow & District Pool League

-Welcome to the official home of the WDPL.
+Welcome to the (un)official home of the WDPL.
 Fixtures, results, standings and updates for the 2026 season.

 <div class="cta">